Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ![Workflow](/Assets/Screenshots/ActindoWorkFlow/Workflows/Tokens.png "[Workflow]")

 1. Click the *Tokens* tab.
+The *Tokens* tab with a list of all tokens within the selected process is displayed.
-If the *Hide processed* toggle is active, only the tokens currently waiting to be further processed are displayed.
+> [Info] If the *Hide processed* toggle is active, only the tokens currently waiting to be further processed are displayed.

-2. Deselect the *Hide processed* toggle, if active.
+2. Disable the *Hide processed* toggle.
  All tokens, including the ones that have already been processed, are displayed.

 3. Check the places displayed in the diagram.